akshitagupta23/Capstone_Project/README.md

 >- **False negatives** predicticted observation does not belongs to a class, however in reality it does.

+ In this project I have used accuracy as our evaulation metric since data set was not heavily imbalanced other wise PR curve would have been the best fit.
+Another reason for choosing the accuracy is that since the project is of nature of MVS(minimum viable service) and it helps leaders and strategy building team of a telecom organisation to frame best offers for customers so accuracy as metric will serve as ROI measurement.
-   In this project I have used **Accuracy** as our evaulation metric whic is defined as
+Accuracy is defined as

                            Accuracy = TP+TN/TP+FP+FN+TN

 ### DataSet and Data Exploration
  We have used open source dataset from [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).